Ninlil: Family

 As the wife of Enlil, Ninlil could be regarded as the mother of Ninurta, as attested for example in Ninurta's Return to Nippur (Angim), though other goddesses, such as Nintur, Ninhursag or Dingirmah are attested in this role too.
-She was practically without exception regarded as the mother of Nergal.
-As the mother of those two gods, she could be referred to as Kutušar.
-This epithet is attested in association with Tummal.
+She was also practically without exception regarded as the mother of Nergal.
+As the mother of those two gods, she could be referred to with the epithet Kutušar.
+It is attested in association with the city of Tummal.
 It also occurs in an inscription of Shamshi-Adad V, in which Kutušar is called "the lady equal to Anu and Dagan" (Akkadian: bēlti šinnat Anum u Dagan), with Dagan most likely serving as a name of Enlil due to the long-standing association between those two gods.
 Ninlil was also the mother of the moon god Nanna.
 By extension, Inanna (Ishtar) and Utu (Shamash) could be viewed as her grandchildren.

 While a number of sources attest that Ninlil could be regarded as the mother of Ninazu, according to Frans Wiggermann this tradition might only be a result of the growing influence of Nergal on this god's character, which was also responsible for his role as a divine warrior.
 He points out that in other sources Ninazu was the son of Ereshkigal and a nameless male deity, presumably to be identified with Gugalanna, which reflected his own character as a god of the underworld.
 Ninazu is nonetheless one of the children born in the myth Enlil and Ninlil, where his brothers are Nanna, Meslamtaea (Nergal) and Enbilulu.
 The last of these deities was responsible for irrigation, and in another tradition was a son of Ea, rather than Enlil and Ninlil.

-Ninlil could also be identified with Nintur, who was regarded as the mother of another of Enlil's sons, Pabilsag.
+Ninlil could also be identified with Nintur, who was regarded as the mother of another of Enlil's sons, Pabilsaĝ.
 In a hymn, she is credited with bestowing various titles and abilities on Ninisina, who is well attested as Pabilsag's wife.